bandlab/Guide/streaming_kit/getting_started.md

 Video cameras, audio recorders and computers have come a long way since the first days of video broadcasting.
 They now offer a highly professional live streaming setup to almost anyone on any budget.

-There are too many different setups to cover in a single guide - and things will vary based on your available resources, the needs of your setup and the event itself (see [Event Setup](http://chew.tv//guide/event_setup/getting_started)).
+There are too many different setups to cover in a single guide - and things will vary based on your available resources, the needs of your setup and the event itself.
+Why not join [our community Slack channel](http://slack.chew.tv) to ask for advice?

 In this section, we'll cover some common equipment that may help your research and buying decisions.

 ## [Cameras](http://chew.tv/guide/streaming_kit/cameras)